 - How do they extract their CBD?
 The next factor to look at is the extraction method a company uses to extract their CBD from the hemp plant.
 High-caliber companies will use CO2 extraction – a method where a machine uses pressurized carbon dioxide to extract CBD.
 This method leads to more potent CBD.
 Other companies will try to cut corners and save money with ethanol extraction, where the plant is mixed with alcohol.
 Not only does this lead to less potent CBD, but there is also a risk that some of the alcohol can be left behind in the extraction.

 - Do they do third-party testing?
-Third-party testing is crucial if you want to get a CBD product that is safe to use and accurately labeled.
+Third-party testing is crucial if you want to get a CBD product and CBD oil Michigan that is safe to use and accurately labeled.
 Testing helps make sure the right amount of CBD is in the formula, and that no harmful elements ended up in the product.
 If a company doesn’t disclose information about third-party testing, the safest option is to keep looking.

 If you are looking for a company that meets these standards, you’re in luck.
 At Every Day Optimal, we source our hemp from the best US farmers in the industry, use CO2 extraction for potent CBD, and put all of our products through third-party testing.
 On top of that, we have over 1200 glowing reviews from customers who love using our range of hemp-derived CBD products.